Fetch Score Data

 }

-It's important to notice that while the OCR data shows in the dashboard with some scoring, this scoring is related to the level of confidence on the data extracted given the captured image of the ID.
+Scores and OCR DataOptical Character Recognition (OCR) data shows in the Incode Dashboard along with some scoring.
+This scoring relates solely to the level of confidence on the data extracted from the captured image of the ID.
+Level of confidence for OCR data does not directly affect or alter the score of a session.